-An optional list that can be used to determine which scanner should be used for a given Node.
+Scanner key(s) indicating the file types this scanner is associated with.
+Used internally to select an appropriate scanner.
 In the usual case of scanning for file names, this argument will be a list of suffixes for the different file types that this Scanner knows how to scan.
-If the argument is a string, then it will be expanded into a list by the current environment.
+If skeys is a string, it will be expanded into a list by the current environment.